 Action Commentary Service Risk Registers The service Risk Registers contain operational risks and are managed by each Service Management Team.
 The Risk Management Group provides further scrutiny of service risks and significant risks are added to the corporate risk register.
-The Corporate Risk The Corporate Risk Register managed by the Corporate Management Team Register provides assurance through scrutiny and challenge and ensures that the significant risks facing the Council have been identified and effective treatment actions are implemented.
+The Corporate Risk The Corporate Risk Register is managed by the Corporate Management Team Register which provides assurance through scrutiny and challenge and ensures that the significant risks facing the Council have been identified and effective treatment actions are implemented.
 The Corporate Risk Register is then submitted to Audit Committee for approval which provides effective scrutiny and challenge as part of the Council's corporate governance arrangements.
-Covid Response As the situation with the COVID-19 pandemic continued to evolve, Midlothian Council ensured critical services to its citizens continued to be delivered as a priority.
+Covid Response As the situation with the COVID-19 pandemic continued to evolve, Midlothian Council is ensured critical services to its citizens continued to be delivered as a priority.
 The Council worked with the Scottish Government and the Convention of Scottish Local Authorities (COSLA) to monitor the level of additional cost pressures and reduced income levels arising from COVID-19, which had impacted the Council's ability to ensure a balanced financial position.
-A Route Map through and out of the Crisis was also approved at Council on 16 June 2020 which seeks to both support recovery and to retain the best elements of transformation which took place in response to COVID-19.
+A Route Map through and out of the Crisis was also approved at Council 16 June 2020 which seeks to both support recovery and to retain the best elements of transformation which took place in response to COVID-19.
 The Route map can be found on the Council's website Midlothian Council > Meetings 16 June 2020.
 Development of a The Council's Long Term financial outlook highlights significant funding Medium Term Financial pressure that the Council may face over the next few years.
-On 25 June 2019 Strategy Council agreed a Medium Term Financial Strategy (MTFS) 2020/21-2022/23, which set out budget projections for 2020/21-2022/23 and has continued to be updated and reviewed during the budget setting process for 2020/21 and 2021/22 accordingly.
-The MTFS sets out cost projections for pay inflation, price inflation and the impact of demographic changes together with income projections and the impact of demographic changes together with income projections and the impact of a range of measures designed to achieve significant progress towards addressing the projected budget gaps.
-35mileant progress towards addressing the projected budget gaps.
+On 25 June 2019 Strategy Council agreed a Medium Term Financial Strategy (MTFS) 2020/21-2022/23, which set out budget projections for 2020/21-2022/23 and has continued to be updated and reviewed during the budget setting process for 2020/21 and 2021/22 accordingly .
+The MTFS sets out cost projections for pay inflation, price inflation and the impact of demographic changes together with income projections and the impact of a range of measures designed to achieve 1, , significant progress towards addressing the projected budget gaps.